Design Guidelines for Prompt Engineering Text-to-Image Generative Models: Experiment 1. Prompt Permutations

-We used a Fisher's exact test to evaluate how many generations were judged as the same versus how many were judged as outliers (i.e. "significantly worse" or "significantly better").
-We found that with a p-value of 0.55, the number of prompt permutations judged as outliers was insignificant when compared to the number of prompt permutations deemed not outliers.
-While we report high percentage of agreement (71.3\%) between our annotators, we report a low interrater reliability (Cohen's kappa=0.0013), which we believe comes from the subjective judgment we were asking annotators to make.
+We assembled a contingency table based upon the following categories of annotation possibilities, same-same, same-outlier, outlier-same, and outlier-outlier.
+We performed a Chi-square test based upon this contingency table.
+We found that with a Chi-squared test statistic of 0.354 and a p-value of 0.55, the number of prompt permutations judged as outliers was insignificant when compared to the number of prompt permutations deemed not outliers.

-We still assumed with confidence that it would be valid to test only one of the prompt permutations going forward in each of our experiments, rather than running multiple permutations of the prompt to see if the results varied significantly across permutations.

-We conclude the following guideline from this experiment: \textbf{Keep the focus on keywords rather than rephrasings during prompt engineering.}
+Hence, we concluded that there was no significant difference between the nine prompt permutations that we tried.
+We synthesized the following guideline from this experiment: \textbf{When picking the prompt, focus on subject and style keywords instead of connecting words.} The connecting words (i.e. function words, punctuation, and words for ordering) did not contribute statistically meaningful differences in generation quality.
+Hence, we moved forward in the following experiments testing only one prompt permutation per subject and style combination rather than multiple rephrasings for the same combination.